Electrolysis of water: Overpotential

 Real water electrolyzers require higher voltages for the reaction to proceed.
 The part that exceeds 1.23 V is called overpotential or overvoltage, and represents any kind of loss and nonideality in the electrochemical process.

-For a well designed cell the largest overpotential is the reaction overpotential for the four-electron oxidation of water to oxygen at the anode; electrocatalysts can facilitate this reaction, and platinum alloys are the state of the art for this oxidation.
-Developing a cheap, effective electrocatalyst for this reaction would be a great advance, and is a topic of current research; there are many approaches, among them a 30-year-old recipe for molybdenum sulfide, graphene quantum dots, carbon nanotubes, perovskite, and nickel/nickel-oxide.
-Trimolybdenum phosphide (Mo3P) has been recently found as a promising nonprecious metal and earth‐abundant candidate with outstanding catalytic properties that can be used for electrocatalytic processes.
+For an ideal cell, the largest overpotential is the reaction overpotential for the four-electron oxidation of water to dioxygen at the anode.
+This reaction can be accelerated by electrocatalysts, with platinum-based alloys commonly regarded as benchmark materials for this process.
+There are many approaches, among them a 30-year-old recipe for molybdenum sulfide, graphene quantum dots, carbon nanotubes, perovskite, and nickel/nickel-oxide.
+Trimolybdenum phosphide (Mo3P) has been reported as a nonprecious metal and earth‐abundant candidate with outstanding catalytic properties that can be used for electrocatalytic processes.
 The catalytic performance of Mo3P nanoparticles is tested in the hydrogen evolution reaction (HER), indicating an onset potential of as low as 21 mV, H2 formation rate, and exchange current density of 214.7 μmol/(s·g) cat (at only 100 mV overpotential) and 279.07 μA/cm^{2}, respectively, which are among the closest values yet observed to platinum.

 The simpler two-electron reaction to produce hydrogen at the cathode can be electrocatalyzed with almost no overpotential by platinum, or in theory a hydrogenase enzyme.
 If other, less effective, materials are used for the cathode (e.g. graphite), large overpotentials will appear.